iwinulose/whisper-flow-frontend/README.md

 ### Architecture

-The frontend is built with vanilla JavaScript and consists of four main modules:
+The frontend is built with vanilla JavaScript and consists of five main modules:

+- **`config.js`**: Manages server configuration and connection settings
 - **`audio.js`**: Handles microphone access and audio processing
 - **`websocket.js`**: Manages WebSocket communication with the server
 - **`ui.js`**: Controls DOM updates and user interactions